KubsonM/Image2txt_Python/README.md

 The programme aims to convert the entered image into text using the Google Clouds Platform (https://cloud.google.com/).
 The image is read from a saved .PNG file and saved to .txt.
+*Simple solution to move to the next save line based on ‘:’

 An example of the application is shown below:
 PNG file: